spolu/gym_fuzz1ng/README.md

-Finally there are two such matrices returned as part of the observation, the first one represents the total coverage over the current game and the second one for the last step execution.
+Finally there are two such matrices returned as part of the observation, the first one represents the total coverage over the current game and the second one the coverage from the last step execution.

 ## Installation